apache/incubator-graphar/docs/libraries/pyspark/how-to.md

 ```

 You can always get a reference to the corresponding JVM object.
 For
-example, you want to use it in your own code and need a direct link
+example, if you want to use it in your own code and need a direct link
 to the underlaying instance of Scala Class, you can just call
 ``to_scala()`` method: